-Network topology is the way a network is arranged, including the physical or logical description of how the links and nodes are set up to relate to each other.
+The configuration, or topology, of a network is key to determining its performance.
+Network topology is the way a network is arranged, including the physical or logical description of how links and nodes are set up to relate to each other.

 There are numerous ways a network can be arranged, all with different pros and cons, and some are more useful in certain circumstances than others.
+Admins have a range of options when it comes to choosing a network topology, and this decision must account for the size and scale of their business, its goals, and budget.
 Several tasks go into effective network topology management, including configuration management, visual mapping, and general performance monitoring.
 The key is to understand your objectives and requirements to create and manage the network topology in the right way for your business.

 Why Is Network Topology Important?

 The way a network is arranged can make or break network functionality, connectivity, and protection from downtime.
-The question of, “What is network topology?” can be answered with an explanation of the two categories that exist in the network topology.
+The question of, “What is network topology?” can be answered with an explanation of the two categories in the network topology.